Recommendations

 Senior Film Conservator

-Exploring the cult status in We're in the Legion Now is a journey into United States cinema, its influence on Action cinema remains a vital reference point for fans today.
+Exploring the cult status in We're in the Legion Now is a journey into United States cinema, its influence on Adventure cinema remains a vital reference point for fans today.
 Below, we've gathered a list of films that every fan of Crane Wilbur's work should explore.

 With Crane Wilbur at the helm, We're in the Legion Now became to blend thematic complexity with stunning visual execution.